 This page contains affiliate links.
 Learn more.

-Dr. Homer Lim is Manila based allopathically trained doctor who earlier worked on geriatrics.
-Like Lenny DaCosta in Goa, India, he came to realize how pill popping of elderly people has gone out of proportion and it has made him to seek other, less invasive modalities in order to maintain health and quality of life.
-Nowadays he works at Akesis Holistic Health, a center specialized in holistic therapies.
-Formerly he used to operate in three different places, one of them being Belle Cosmetic Surgery & Wellness center in San Juan city where I had my visit.
+Dr. Homer Lim is Manila based allopathically trained doctor who earlier worked on geriatrics, but has become one the pioneers of integrative medicine in Philippines.
+Like Lenny DaCosta in Goa, India, he came to realize how pill popping of elderly people has gone out of proportion and it inspired him to seek other, less invasive modalities like integrative oncology and anti-aging treatments in order to maintain health and quality of life.
+Nowadays he works at Akesis Holistic Health, a center specialized in holistic wellness and alternative cancer treatments in Manila, being probably the best alternative cancer treatment center Philippines offers, or one of the best at least.
+Formerly he used to operate in three different places, one of them being Belle Cosmetic Surgery & Wellness center in San Juan city where I had my visit in 2014.
 I had to update this article a bit after my visit due to changes in his working arrangements, but in this review I focus on my personal experience that time despite being now somewhat outdated location wise.
-He is giving same treatments in the new location as well.
+He is giving the same treatments in the new location as well.

-I was returning from Puerto Galera that is the closest beach destination to Manila, where after few months staying inland in Thailand and Laos I was finally able to dive into the warm ocean waters before getting back to my research.
-When heading back to downtown I took direct taxi from the bus stop around Buendia to see Dr.Lim.
-After almost half an hour taxi journey(without traffic jams) I finally reached Belle Cosmetic Surgery & Wellness center that offers other services by other practitioners as well, but I was after bioresonance scanning in order to see how my results compare to earlier scan with Co-Re system in Thailand.
+After almost half an hour taxi journey(without traffic jams) I finally reached Belle Cosmetic Surgery & Wellness center that offers other services by other practitioners too, but I was after bioresonance scanning in order to see how the results compare to my earlier scan with Co-Re system by Amorn Premgamone in Khon Kaen, Thailand.

 In general I was not fully convinced of SCIO’s reliability or the way it was set up and found it being more suitable for scanning mineral and vitamin balances, but overall less helpful in comparison to QMRA / Medicomat device which I really find excellent in getting rough image of potentially underlying causes of imbalances in each organ of our bodies.
 (Edit: later I found out SCIO can give much better outcome when properly set up like it was at Absolute Health)

-I paid 2000 PHP for consultation, SCIO, QMRA scannings and some ear acupuncture in total, which is about 40 Euros and 44USD.
-Currently Akesis Holistic Healing does not offer ozone treatments, but for instance intravenous C-vitamin and weight loss infusions, live blood analysis, acupuncture, IV laser therapy and other energy healing modalities.
+I paid 2000 PHP in total for consultation, SCIO, QMRA scannings and auriculotherapy, which is about 40 Euros/44USD.
+Although the current status of ozone therapy is not clear Akesis Holistic Healing does offer for instance intravenous C-vitamin and weight loss infusions, live blood analysis, acupuncture, IV laser therapy and other energy healing modalities that are essential in natural cancer treatment which are much needed in polluted city like Manila.
 Click here to see more what’s in offer and pricing.
+Interesting one is the laser detox therapy as they substitute the conventional EDTA IV therapy with it.
+Dr.Lim said it’s easier for kidney on those who are having too much load on their detox pathways.
+Integrative medicine in Philippines is not in shortage of modalities for sure.

 Akesis Holistic Health